Free Linux sysctl.conf Optimization Tool

 Network Security Hardening

-• Source Routing Protection: Blocks source-routed packets that can be used to bypass firewall rules.
+• Source Routing Protection: Blocks source-routed packets.

-Kernel Security Hardening
+Kernel Security & Privacy

-• ptrace Protection: Restricts process tracing capabilities that could be exploited for privilege escalation.
+• ptrace Protection: Restricts process tracing capabilities.

 Server Role-Specific Optimizations